 Of course, you could always hack it full games on your own – not saying that you ‘ought to, or anything… because that would be cheating, and we all know what happens to cheaters.

 At any rate, before we dive too deep into moral and ethical conundrums, let us distract ourselves with much more superficial things – what better time to take a look at some of the games that didn’t make the SNES classic cut – some often forgotten, SNES titles straight out of the 90’s:

 6. Radical Rex

-As odd of a premise for a game as it was, this often-forgotten piece of video game history flew way under the radar by most accounts.
+As odd of a premise for a game as it was, this often-forgotten piece of video game history flew way under the radar for most.

-Despite that being the case, the game showcased some creative level-designs, interesting game play mechanics and an protagonist that you can’t help but love (his head is so big!).
+Despite that being the case, the game showcased some creative level-designs, interesting game play mechanics, and a protagonist that you can’t help but love (his head is just so BIG!).

 However, as you may see in the video above, Rex’s incessant use of the word “Awesome!”, not to mention the questionable inflection, could have been toned down a bit (entirely) – but all was forgiven once you realize how epic a fully charged “roar bar” sounded (it killed everything on the screen too.) #satisfied

 For those not familiar with the Tiny Toons series, where exactly have you been?
 And also, think Looney Tunes except, well, tiny.

 Size doesn’t matter, or so they say, but what does matter is fun, and this game definitely got it right.

 Starring Buster Bunny (essentially a younger version of Bugs Bunny), it expanded on the fast pace 2D scrolling-style game play that made games like Mario and Sonic such successful titles, but with its own tweaks to give the series a unique feel.